metrorailings/OwlBlog/content/posts/postseason-review-texans.md

 ## PROGNOSIS

 While a win over the Bills seems likely, their road to the playoffs will end with a tough loss to Baltimore.

+**_Correction (1-10-20)_**

+Never mind, the Titans and their upset win over New England now have these Texans being sent to Kansas City instead for the division round.
+It doesn't matter though I still expect the Texans to bow out of the playoffs here, although they will put up a fight against these Chiefs, regardless of whatever the double-digit spread implies.